School Streets - Snodland C of E Primary School

 Any person wishing to object to or support the Order before it is made permanent can do so via our response form.

-The ETRO consultation closes at midnight on Monday 26 October 2026.
+The ETRO consultation and post-launch surveys closes at midnight on Monday 26 October 2026.

 If you have any questions about the School Streets trial, or need a paper copy of the survey, please get in touch using the contact details in the 'Who's listening' section, providing the reference 'School Streets - Snodland C of E Primary School'.